Why do mattresses look so different?

 Pillow top mattress construction involves an extra cushioned layer that is stitched on top of the surface of the mattress.
 The pillow top will usually add an additional 28 - 35mm to the height of the mattress.
 A pillow top mattress does not need to be turned, as the pillow will only be on one side.

 - Increases height of mattress

-A damask finish on a mattress means the surface of the mattress is finished with a smooth and cool layer of damask, perfect for those of us who like to be cool in bed.
+A damask finish on a mattress means the surface of the mattress is finished with a smooth and cool layer of damask, perfect for those who prefer a cooler sleeping environment.
 Damask is an historic fabric that can be traced back to the middle ages it is created from silk, wool, linen, cotton or synthetic fibres.

 - Luxurious feel

 A knitted counterpart of velvet, Velour is a textile.
 It combines the stretchy properties of knits such as spandex with the rich appearance and feel of velvet.
-A mattress that is finished with Velour will have anti dust mite and bacterial properties – great if you are an allergy sufferer.
+A mattress that is finished with Velour will have anti-dust mite and anti-bacterial properties – great if you are an allergy sufferer.